abinit/abinit/doc/mkdocs-user-guide/respfn.md

 that the 'files' file must be the same....
 The 'input' file will have many common input variables for these different cases, but also some separate ones.

-Two ground-state wavefunction files might be needed :
+Two ground-state wavefunction files might be needed:

   * the file of ground-state wavefunctions at a set of special points k,
   * the file of ground-state wavefunctions at the corresponding k+q, where q is the wavevector of the perturbation